booklists

 ‘The classic management books are the ones that have had and continue to have a long-term impact on the way people think about and practice management,’ explains Thinkers50 co-founder Stuart Crainer.
 ‘They are the coping stones for modern management and remain essential reading for managers everywhere.’

-As part of the selection process, Thinkers50 canvasses opinions from within the Thinkers50 community, garnering nominations from many of today’s most eminent business thinkers.
+As part of the selection process, Thinkers50 canvasses opinions from within the Thinkers50 Community, garnering nominations from many of today’s most eminent business thinkers.
 Nominations are invited for books that influenced the way we think about and practice management, and which have left a lasting legacy that is still relevant today.
 The only rule was that participants are not allowed to nominate their own books.

 The Best New Management Booklist

 ‘The Best New Management Books are the ones that have the potential to change the way people think about and practice management,’ explains Thinkers50 co-founder Stuart Crainer.
-‘They offer a fresh perspective on how organizations are managed.’
+‘They offer a fresh perspective on how organisations are managed.’

-As part of the selection process, Thinkers50 seeks opinions from within the Thinkers50 community, gathering nominations from eminent business thinkers and practising managers.
+As part of the selection process, Thinkers50 seeks opinions from within the Thinkers50 Community, gathering nominations from eminent business thinkers and practising managers.

 Nominations are invited for books that excel in the 3Rs: